Israeli Rabbi who teaches that “the sole purpose of non-Jews is to serve Jews” plans to tap support of Sephardic Jews in US

 The party initially held centrist views on the Israeli–Palestinian conflict and supported the Oslo Accords.
 But Shas has since moved to the right.
 As a member of the ruling government coalition led by Prime Minister Benjamin Netanyahu’s Likud Party, the party has opposed any freeze in Israeli settlement activity in the occupied West Bank.

-Posted by Veterans Today on Dec 20 2011, With 0 Reads, Filed under Americas, Editor, Israel, Middle East, World.
+Posted by GPD on December 20, 2011, With 7112 Reads Filed under Americas, Middle East, World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.